Research institutes, centres, and professorial chairs

 Research topics included: digital inclusion; digital transformation; digital engagement; identity, privacy and security; governance and transparency; benefits realisation; managing digital government initiatives; access to government and digital inclusion; big data, algorithms, data analysis and changes in public policy; joined-up government and information sharing; collaborative governance; public data management and open government; management of electronic public records; digital democracy.

-Visit the Chair in Digital Government website.
+Find out more about the Chair in Digital Government.

 Chair in Regulatory Practice